 C Unlike contemporary children, Puritan children were not allowed to attend school till they reached puberty.

-D Unlike contemporary children, Puritan children were expected to be extraordinarily well behaved, and docile.
+D Unlike contemporary children, Puritan children were not believed to be born with original sin.